Guidelines for APSP Standard Writing &

-Standards writing (SWC) and industry committees shall function in accordance with these operating procedures.
-Where appropriate, in accordance with these operating procedures.
-Where appropriate, in accordance with the governance policies of the APSP Board of Directors, all work is to be reviewed by the Technical Committee for technical accuracy,
+APSP Standard Writing Committees (SWCs) and Subject Matter Industry (SMI) Committees shall function in accordance with these guidelines in accordance with the governance policies of the APSP Board of Directors.
+All work is to be reviewed by the Technical Committee for technical accuracy.

 - APSP-1 public pools